17jwk3/ECG_Li/README.md

 #### Findings & Changes
-CNN v4’s performance indicates 87.7% accuracy and 84% recall on the test set, which comprises unseen patients, as seen in media/CNN_v4_results.txt
+arr_model_v4’s performance indicates 87.7% accuracy and 84% recall on the test set, which comprises unseen patients, as seen in 'media/CNN_v4_results.txt'.

 This is satisfactory for real-time classification uses which aren’t meant to serve as a clinical diagnosis.